 Like with WordPress, the standalone platforms vary wildly and you have many choices.
 These are all SaaS (software as a service) options, which means they would not live directly on your website, instead they’d be available via a styled third party site with domains “mapped” (think white labeling) to that third party tool.
 Why would you want this?
 Well, ease of use if you’re starting out or DIYing, or if you’re trying out memberships but aren’t ready to invest heavily in that as a core piece of your business.
 (When I launch my online classes, I’ll use a SaaS solution because it will be an “extra,” not a core piece of my business and I want to be as hands off as possible.)

 Podia – I have to say, I’m incredibly impressed with this platform.
 I have taken it for a spin and think that it combines value and ease of use on the customer end in a way that the others I’ve mentioned here can’t beat.
 Memberships are available at their “Shaker” tier of service and they allow for courses, downloads and memberships.
-You can’t design your sales pages to the level that you can with the others I will mention, so that’s something to keep in mind as well–if your incredibly brand sensitive, you may find yourself a bit limited by their platform (though I think you’ll find yourself limited by any SaaS solution).
+You can’t design your sales pages to the level that you can with the others I will mention, so that’s something to keep in mind as well–if you’re incredibly brand sensitive, you may find yourself a bit limited by their platform (though I think you’ll find yourself limited by any SaaS solution).
+We launched our membership, the Ungross Marketing Community, on Podia and highly recommend it for people who are motivated to just get things done and done!

 Thinkific – I have a few clients who’ve used Thinkific and been very happy with it.
 It does offer single sign-on, which can be nice if you own a WordPress site and want to integrate sales on both properties.
 Thinkific recently redesigned their pricing tiers, including a free tier, and as a result I recommend them in addition to Podia, which is my favorite for low-tech course creators.